mofe-stack/PeerConf/README.md

 ## what comes out

-one pickle file for every question which is written to `OUT_DIR`. each file holds every trace's full text, its confidence over time, all the probes, and the final vote with seven different voting methods that deepconf use. for both methods we use the lowest group confidence (min_window_weighted) which is the same voting method that deepconf online use.
+one pkl file for every question which is written to `OUT_DIR`. each file holds every trace's full text, its confidence over time, all the probes, and the final vote with seven different voting methods that deepconf use. for both methods we use the lowest group confidence (min_window_weighted) which is the same voting method that deepconf online use.

-if a question's pickle is already in `OUT_DIR` it gets skipped so in order to redo a question you have to delete its pickle first.
+if a question's pkl is already in `OUT_DIR` it gets skipped so in order to redo a question you have to delete its pkl first.